Practice Areas

 - Sexual abuse in women’s prisons (CDCR, CCWF, CIW)

-- Failure to supervise / failure to protect
+- Failure to protect / failure to supervise

 Pillar III

-Cases where industrial or agricultural operations have damaged the environment people live in and depend on.
+Cases where industrial and agricultural operations have damaged the environment people live in, drink from, and depend on.

 Common Questions About Our Practice